 2.11 Are there persons from whom evidence cannot be obtained?

+People who are not mentally fit to testify on the facts to be proven may not serve as witnesses (Article 495 of the Portuguese Code of Civil Procedure).
 It is the responsibility of the judge to assess the competence of the people summoned to testify as witnesses.

 2.12 What is the role of the judge and the parties in the hearing of a witness?
 Under what conditions can a witness be heard via videoconferencing or other technical means?

-Witnesses testify at the final hearing in person or by videoconferencing, except in the following circumstances:
+Witnesses testify at the final hearing in person or by videoconferencing (Article 500 of the Portuguese Code of Civil Procedure), except in the following circumstances:

-- When evidence is taken at an earlier stage (this can be done where there is a well-founded fear that it may be impossible or very difficult to collect testimony from a certain person);
+- when evidence is taken at an earlier stage (this can be done where there is a well-founded fear that it may be impossible or very difficult to collect testimony from a certain person);

-- Evidence is taken by letters rogatory sent to a Portuguese consulate;
+- evidence is taken by letters rogatory sent to a Portuguese consulate;

-- Evidence is taken in a person’s residence or service headquarters (prerogative granted to the President of the Republic and foreign diplomatic agents under conditions of reciprocity);
+- evidence is taken in a person’s residence or service headquarters (prerogative granted to the President of the Republic and foreign diplomatic agents under conditions of reciprocity);

-- The prerogative to testify in writing is used.
+- the prerogative to testify in writing is used.

 3 The evaluation of the evidence